atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

    - Migration of data (both persistent and ephemeral) from one node to another.
    - Waiting for a cleanup and release of important resources held by the pod.
    - Waiting for important computations to complete.
-   - Non-graceful deletion of the pod (`gracePeriodSeconds=0`).
+   - Non-graceful termination of the pod (`gracePeriodSeconds=0`).
    - Deletion of a pod that is covered by a blocking PodDisruptionBudget.
 The controller of the application should have additional logic to distinguish whether a disruption of a particular pod will disrupt the application as a whole.
    - After a partial cleanup (e.g. storage migrated, notification sent) and if the application is still in an available state, the eviction API can be used to respect PodDisruptionBudgets.

-In the end, the evacuation should always end with a pod being deleted (evict or delete call) by one of the evacuators or by an eviction triggered by the evacuation controller.
+Evacuation should always end with a pod being terminated by one of the evacuators, or by an eviction triggered by the evacuation controller.
+Usually this will also coincide with the deletion of the pod (evict or delete call).
+In some scenarios, the pod may only be terminated (e.g. by a remote call) if the pod `restartPolicy` allows it, to preserve the pod data for further processing or debugging.

 We should discourage the creation of preventive evacuations, so that they do not end up as another PDB.
 So we should design the API appropriately and also not allow behaviors that do not